jesselawson/getting-started-with-rust/content/chapter4/5-chapter4-checkpoint.md

 next_relref: "chapter5/_index.md"
 ---

-In this chapter, we developed confidence in our ability to describe how a Markdown compiler works, and learned how to instantiate a vector by reading and parsing command-line arguments in Rust.
-We also got a little familiar with `match`, and passing an argument to a function.
-In the next chapter, we are going to implement our Markdown compiler logic and open a file, read it line-by-line, translate it into HTML, and write the HTML to a new file.
+In this chapter, we learned about how a markdown compiler works, and we started working more closely with strings and string slices while piecing together functionality with conditional logic.

+Next, we'll implement our Markdown compiler logic and open a file, read it line-by-line, translate it into HTML, and write the HTML to a new file.

 It's going to be fun!

 {{<checkpoint
         chapter="chapter-4"